karlb/wikdict-web/wikdict_web/markdown/about.md

 * converts the data into other formats
 * provides a web interface

 The source code for all this can be found in the repositories for the [dictionary generation](https://github.com/karlb/wikdict-gen) and the [web interface](https://github.com/karlb/wikdict-web).
-Both are licensed under the MIT license.
+Both are licensed under the [MIT license](https://choosealicense.com/licenses/mit/).

-#### Data download

-The WikDict data is currently provided in two formats:

-* A [set of sqlite3 databases](http://download.wikdict.com/dictionaries/sqlite/), which is WikDict's native file format
-* XML files according to [TEI P5](http://www.tei-c.org/Guidelines/P5/).
-This includes only a subset of the available languages and data, currently.

-Please don't hesitate to [contact me][mail], as I'm interested in this data being used in as many places as possible!

 #### Contributing